ludwigwinkler/ludwigwinkler.github.io/blogposts/_posts/2024-08-14-TheAdjointMethod.md

 ## The Lagrangian Derivation

+The approach above was based on an Euler discretization scheme for ODE's.
+We saw how we could use the unique solution/time reversibility property to actually circumvent the explicit storing of the entire computational graph.

+Yet, of all the solvers out there for ODE's, Euler is by far the simplest ... but also the worst.
+So in order to move away from the simple time discretization of Euler, we will have to go fully continuous.

 Above was a very pragmatic way to look at the memory efficient adjoint gradient computation.
 In the second perspective we will take the math-y road and show how the adjoint quantity can be derived mathematically.
+This will allow us to write down a general gradient ODE for which we can use more sophisticated solvers beyond the Euler scheme.

 As before, we consider the differential equation
 $$